partofaplan/weathervane-py/README.md

 ## Helm
 The Helm build deploys the app to the current K8s cluster from my ECR repo.

+Can be deployed using `helm upgrade --install weathervane weathervane-py-charts/`

 ## Github Action
 A Github action builds the Dockerfile and pushes it to the ECR repo.